Run Yolo with OpenVINO

 df.to_json("data.json", orient = 'records')

-We submit the DataFrame to the pipeline using wallaroo.pipeline.infer_from_file
+We submit the DataFrame to the pipeline using wallaroo.pipeline.infer_from_file, and store the results in the variable inf1.

 inf1 = pipeline.infer_from_file('data.json')